 (4) If no submissions have been received within the submission period, the resolution referred to in subregulation (3) must be passed as soon as is reasonably practicable after the end of the submission period.

+[Regulation 50 amended: SL 2020/252 r.
+21.]

 51. Local government may advertise proposed modifications to standard amendment

 (1) The local government may decide to advertise a modification to a standard amendment to a local planning scheme if —